davidkim10/short-link/readme.md

 # Short Link App

 ### Author: David K
-Description: This is a link shortener application that is built in Meteor and React framework.
+Description: This is a link shortener application that is built in Meteor and React.